ripcdoc/virtualmin-domains-expiry-monitor/README.md

 ### Setting Up the Environment File

+> **Important:** Ensure the `.env` file is secured and not exposed publicly, as it contains sensitive information like API keys and credentials.
+>
-Ensure that the `.env` file contains all the required variables.
+> **Important:** Ensure that the `.env` file contains all the required variables.
 Below is the complete list of environment variables:

 ```env
 # Webmin server URLs (comma-separated)